 Long before nightclubs and annoying hipster wine bars, Parisians got their dose of nightly entertainment at the cabaret.
 None are as famous as the Moulin Rouge.
-Though I haven’t met too many modern day Parisians who’ve seen a show at the Moulin Rouge, I would still recommend paying a visit if you’re in Paris.
+Though I haven’t met too many modern-day Parisians who’ve seen a show at the Moulin Rouge, I would still recommend paying a visit if you’re in Paris.
 You are a tourist after all, so it’s OK!
-The cabaret show, featuring beautiful topless dancers, draws thousands of visitor every year from around the world.
+The cabaret show, featuring beautiful topless dancers, draws thousands of visitors every year from around the world.
 But this is by no means a strip club.
-Topless dancers aside, the Moulin Rouge puts on a great show, filled with special effects, elaborate costumes and even some comedy.
+Topless dancers aside, the Moulin Rouge puts on a great show, filled with special effects, elaborate costumes, and even some comedy.
 Tickets will start at around €80 and VIP packages can go up to over €200 per person.
 There are three shows per night and expect to pay an average of 110€ per ticket, including a (highly recommended) bottle of champagne.

-9. Walk along the Canal Saint Martin
+9. Walk along the Canal Saint-Martin

 Metro stop: Republique

-If you only stick to the center of Paris, you might not ever realize there’s a canal cutting through the eastern section of town.
+If you only stick to the center of Paris, you might not even realize there’s a canal cutting through the eastern section of town.
 But the locals certainly know this and they tend to congregate on the banks of the canal on sunny weekends and pleasant evenings.
-The canal was constructed to cut the travel time along the Seine but today, the neighborhood is transforming from a working class hub to hipster central.
+The canal was constructed to cut the travel time along the Seine but today, the neighborhood is transforming from a working-class hub to hipster central.
 Come here if you want a different taste of Paris and don’t forget to grab a cocktail in one of the coolest bars in Paris – Le Comptoir General.